nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: No module will be added.
 Error message indicating wrong flags is shown, together with the correct format for `add` command.

-### Adding a mapping (rmb to verify the commands with actual test case)
+### Adding a mapping

    1. Adding a mapping for a selected university and module
       1. Prerequisites: Module and University has been added and potential mapping is available via `searchmap` command.
-Run the command `add /uni 75` and `add /mod 77`
+Run the command `add /uni 75` and `add /mod 1`
       2. Test case: `add /map 75 1`

          Expected: Mapping will be added to the Selected University List under the respective university.
 Success message is shown.
 Run the command `list /suni` to verify.

    2. Adding a mapping to an unselected university and selected module.
       1. Prerequisites: Delete the data folder and restart the program.
-Run the command `add /mod 34`
+Run the command `add /mod 1`
-      2. Test case:
+      2. Test case: `add /map 75 1`

-         Expected:
+         Expected: No mapping will be added.
+Error message indicating university not selected is shown.

    3. Adding a non-existent mapping to a university.
       1. Prerequisites: Module and University has been added and potential mapping is available via `searchmap` command.
 Run the command `add /uni 75`